LerichO/CS3345-Plan-A-Flight/README.md

 ## Execution

 All java files and input files should be kept in the same directory before compilation and execution.
-Enter the following two commands in the directory to compile and execute the program; the `flightPlan` java class file will be run with the .txt file of flight data, .txt file of requested flights, and the name of the output file as arguments.
+Enter the following two commands in the directory to compile and execute the program.
+The `flightPlan` java class file will be run with the .txt file of flight data, .txt file of requested flights, and the name of the output file as arguments.

 <pre>
 $ javac flightPlan.java